 We realized that many people visit only Skopje and miss the beautiful nature you can find very close to the capital city.

 Matka Canyon is located just about 17km from the city center, so it is a perfect place for a day trip from Skopje.

-Matka Canyon is a nature paradise offering breathtaking scenery and probably one of the most stunning places we visited in the North of Macedonia.
+Matka Canyon is a nature paradise offering breathtaking scenery and probably one of the most stunning places we have visited in the North of Macedonia.